RedPitaya/HAMlab-doc/HAMlab/source/index.rst

-Welcome to the HAMlab documentation.
+Welcome to the HAMlab user manual.
 ########################################

 .. toctree::